 Motorcycles have a funny way of bringing people together.
-And this story serves as a great example of that magnetism.
 Three years ago GSCo.
 Founder Chris Logsdon found himself thrusted into the DGR spotlight when the event leader backed out last minute leaving Chris to lead the pack of nearly 150 well-dressed riders through the streets of NYC.
-A daunting task, but worth the experience.
 Through this he met a determined group of riders doing their part to battle the ferocious enemy that is prostate cancer.
 It was here too that he met Michael Higgins.
 Dressed in a crisp suit with a shop rag as hanky and a beer in his hand, Mike introduced himself and thus forged the relationship they now share.

 Fast forward two years.
-The GSCo. relocates to Chattanooga, TN unfortunately leaving Sir Higgins to manage the ever-growing NYC DGR.
+The GSCo relocates to Chattanooga, TN unfortunately leaving Sir Higgins to manage the ever-growing NYC DGR.
 But fortunately for NYC, it couldn't have been left in better hands.
-As you read Mike's words below and experience the photography of Jason Goodrich keep in mind all this was done out of the kindness and generosity of a few individuals willing do their part in raising awareness and funds and contribution to the global cause that is The Distinguished Gentleman's Ride.
-We applaud Mike and those who have stepped up to aid him in making the NYC DGR one grand spectacle. - GSCo.
+As you read Mike's words below and experience the photography of Jason Goodrich keep in mind all this was done out of the kindness and generosity of a few individuals willing do their part in raising awareness and funds for the cause.
+We applaud Mike and those who have stepped up to aid him in making the DGR NYC one grand spectacle. - GSCo.

 Kicking over the motor, my Honda revs to life.
 It’s early morning, the sunlight pushing through a wisp of clouds that streak an otherwise clear sky.
 I twist the throttle to wake both the bike and myself.
 I need coffee, but it’ll have to wait.